Hadadezer in the Bible

 David seized from him 1,000 chariots, 7,000 charioteers, and 20,000 infantrymen.
 David cut the hamstrings of all but a hundred of Hadadezer's chariot horses.

-David took the gold shields carried by Hadadezer’s officers and brought them to Jerusalem.
+David took the golden shields which Hadadezer's servants had carried and brought them to Jerusalem.

 When King Tou of Hamath heard that David had defeated the entire army of King Hadadezer of Zobah,